 7. Your nomination will be acknowledged and an email receipt sent.

 8. The Moderating Panel will assess the nominations, shortlist eligible applications, and make recommendations to the Director of Schools through the Awards and Recognition Organising Committee.
-The Director of Schools approves the recipients of all awards.
-The Director’s decision is final.

 9. Invitations will be sent to shortlisted nominees, and their nominators, to attend the Lighting the Way Faith and Learning Recognition Awards Evening.